Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/fast-negative-three-half.md

 To minimize the total error, `σ = 0.057304...`.
 This computation is detailed in [1].

-> **Note:** Adding a small offset to the first order Taylor approximation allows for a closer fit in the range `[0, 1)`.
+> **Note:** Adding a small offset to the first order Taylor approximation allows for a closer fit in the range $$[0, 1)$$.
 While the absolute value of the error is higher at the end than at the start with the offset, the overall error is lower with the offset.

-Injecting the approximation into the previous equation yields:
+$$M_y/N$$ is in the range $$[0, 1)$$.
+Thus, the approximation can be injected into the previous equation yields:

 $$
 \frac{M_y}{N} + \sigma + E_y \approx -\frac{1}{2} (\frac{M_x}{N} + \sigma + E_x) + \frac{3B}{2}